 Central Configuration File

-Create the configuration file
+Create the config

 sudo touch /etc/pamu2f.cfg

-echo $(pamu2fcfg -u <USER> -o <ORIGIN ID> -i <APP ID>) | sudo tee -a <Path to config file>
+echo $(pamu2fcfg -u <USER> -o <ORIGIN ID> -i <APP ID>) | sudo tee -a /etc/pamu2f.cfg

-echo $(pamu2fcfg -u ashu -opam://ashu.io -ipam://ashu.io) | sudo tee -a /etc/pamu2f.cfg
+# e.g. echo $(pamu2fcfg -u ashu -opam://ashu.io -ipam://ashu.io) | sudo tee -a /etc/pamu2f.cfg

 pamu2fcfg -n -u <USER> -o <ORIGIN ID> -i <APP ID> | tee -a <Path to config file>

-Enable the pam_u2f.so module in PAM
+Enable pam_u2f.so in PAM

-auth sufficient pam_u2f.so authfile=<Path to config file> appid=<APP ID> origin=<Origin ID> nouserok cue [cue_prompt=<Prompt we want to show to our users>]
+auth sufficient pam_u2f.so authfile=<Path to config file> appid=<APP ID> origin=<Origin ID> nouserok cue [cue_prompt=<Prompt to show>]

-• sudo : 2FA for sudo command line utility
+- sudo — 2FA for sudo

-• su : 2FA for the su command line utility
+- su — 2FA for su

 auth include system-login